ghga-de/nf-platypusindelcalling/docs/usage.md

 [Annovar](https://annovar.openbioinformatics.org/en/latest/user-guide/download/) should be downloaded locally if annotation module will be used and should be linked to the appropriare directory in --annovar_path parameter.

-### `--profile`
+### `-profile`

 Use this parameter to choose a configuration profile.
 Profiles can give configuration presets for different compute environments.

 Generic profiles are bundled with the pipeline which instruct the pipeline to use software packaged using different methods (Docker or Singularity).

-Note that multiple profiles can be loaded, for example: `--profile test,docker` - the order of arguments is important!
+Note that multiple profiles can be loaded, for example: `-profile test,docker` - the order of arguments is important!
 They are loaded in sequence, so later profiles can overwrite earlier profiles.

 If `-profile` is not specified, the pipeline will run locally and expect all software to be installed and available on the `PATH`.
 This is _not_ recommended.